 Research has shown that walking backwards actually activates more muscles than walking forwards does.
 Why is this important?
 You can actually burn more energy and calories walking backwards! 🔥

-If you tried walking backwards while reading above, you may have noticed it feels a little strange.
+If you tried walking backwards while reading above, you likely noticed it feels a little strange.
 Maybe you felt like you were even going to lose your balance.
 This is totally normal.

-When we try new exercises and new ways of moving, our body needs a little bit of time to learn the movement.
-But something great about learning how to walk or even run backwards?
-It can improve your balance!
+When you try new exercises and new ways of moving, your body needs a little bit of time to learn the movement.
+Walking backwards does actually help to improve your balance though.
+An added bonus!

 For example, if walking forwards is one of your only forms of exercise, when you are put in a position where you have to walk backwards or cross your feet to avoid an obstacle, you may lose your balance.
 This is because your body is not used to these movements.

 How do I get started?